InhyukJ/APCS-Final-Project/README.md

     The third button allows the user to confirm the choice the user has made.

 -List of unresolved bugs
- - Bug #1 - Accessing stats will mess with the stat fields
+ - Bug #1 - Accessing some of these modes can mess with the stat fields
  - Bug #2 - The arrow for the Game options is not optimized (as in, it doesn't look right visually)
  - Bug #3 - The Age & LBs option of the stats will display an oversized statistics
  - Bug #4 - Spamming the buttons makes all the animations run awry